 This example shows how to generate a stereo signal from a multichannel audio signal using matrix encoding, and how to recover the original channels from the stereo mix using matrix decoding.
-This example has two flavors - one in Simulink and the other in MATLAB.
+This example illustrates MATLAB® and Simulink® implementations.
+This example also shows how performance can be improved by using dataflow execution domain.

 In this example, we showcase a matrix encoder used to encode a four-channel signal (left, right, center and surround) to a stereo signal.
 The four original signals are then regenerated using a matrix decoder.
 This example is a simplified version of the encoding and decoding scheme used in the Dolby Pro Logic system .